wirginiaromanowska/Notes_On_Things/Houdini_SOPs.md

-## 1. Add sop - can add point, can move it with transform in viewport
+## 1. Add sop
+- can add point, can move it with transform in viewport
+- In particles pane can replace points with particles
 ## 2. Point jitter (quick noise on curves, trails etc)
 ## 3. Measure
 - can measure geometry curvature